department-of-veterans-affairs/vets-website/_employment/index.md

 majorlinks:
   - url: /employment/job-seekers/
     title: Job Seekers
-    description: Map your military skills, build a civilian résumé, and post your profile so employers can find you easily.
-Search our career opportunities, and learn about organizations that can assist you with career development and employment.
+    description: Map your military skills, build a civilian résumé, search career opportunities, and discover organizations that can assist you with career development and employment.
   - url: /employment/employers/
     title: Employers
-    description: Search verified profiles of Veterans and their spouses to get direct access to Veterans who are seeking employment.
-Make a public hiring commitment when you post open positions.
+    description: Make a public hiring commitment when you post open positions.
 You’ll benefit from Veteran experience and skills, and you’ll hire the best!
 ---

 The Veterans Employment Center&#8482; (VEC) connects Veterans and their families with meaningful employment and career-development opportunities.